annaaksenov/m1-0323-code-solutions/dom-manipulation/dom-manipulation-quiz-notes.md

 - How do you update the text within an element using JavaScript?
 `document.getElementById('prop').innerHTML = 'new text!'`
 - Is the `event` parameter of an event listener callback always useful?
+Yes, if you're using a callback for an event you want to be listened for, a parameter of the specific event is needed.
 - Would this assignment be simpler or more complicated if we didn't use a variable to keep track of the number of clicks?
+Complicated because it is easier to update an already existing variable.
 - Why is storing information about a program in variables better than only storing it in the DOM?
+Because it's simpler to call the variable then rewrite the DOM.

 ## Notes